Software and databases

 - Gaussian mixtures:

-- GM contains a set of Matlab functions to perform some common operations with Gaussian mixtures (GMs): computing the density, gradient and Hessian at given points; computing the moments (mean, covariance); finding all the modes (with a fixed-point, mean-shift iteration); sampling from the GM; and finding the parameters of a conditional or marginal GM, e.g. for p(x3|x2,x4) from a GM with pdf p(x1,x2,x3,x4,x5).
-In particular, this allows finding the modes, gradient, etc. of conditional or marginal GMs.
+- Gaussian mixture Matlab tools contains a set of Matlab functions to perform some common operations with Gaussian mixtures (GMs): computing the density, gradient and Hessian at given points; computing the moments (mean, covariance); finding all the modes (with a fixed-point, mean-shift iteration); sampling from the GM; learning the GM parameters with an EM algorithm; learning a Gaussian classifier; reconstructing missing values in a dataset using a GM; and finding the parameters of a conditional or marginal GM, e.g. for p(x3|x2,x4) from a GM with pdf p(x1,x2,x3,x4,x5).
+In particular, this allows finding the modes, gradient, etc. of conditional or marginal GMs, with isotropic, diagonal or full covariance matrices.

 - Mode-finding in Gaussian mixtures (including the calculation of error bars, gradient and Hessian).
 See my page on Gaussian mixtures.
+This code assumes isotropic covariance matrices, for more general covariance matrices and many other useful functions, see the Gaussian mixture Matlab tools in this page.

 - Other functions: